lfmnovaes/leaderboard/README.md

 ### Usage

-- Add your name and your score in the right side form to add to the leaderboard.
-(Not implemented yet)
+- Add your name and your score in the right side form to add to the leaderboard
+- Communicates with the Microverse API server to register your name and score to the database

 ## Authors